-“No, Miss,” The PI answered when no else did.
-“Your father wasn’t cheating, he was only afraid that his niece didn’t have anyone to protect her.
-He even lowered Cynthia’s age so it was closer to yours.”
+“No, Miss,” The PI answered when no one else did.
+“Your father wasn’t cheating.
+He was only afraid that his niece didn’t have anyone to protect her.
+He even lowered Cynthia’s age, so it was closer to yours.”

 “How did Auntie Wang die then?”

 “The same virus that killed Cynthia.
 Vicki passed the virus onto her daughter.”

 “It’s my fault,” Mr. Wang said suddenly.
 “I thought Cynthia could escape it.
 I didn’t take good care of her.”

 “How could she conceal her health from the rest of us so easily?”
 Cyndi asked, wanting to get to the bottom of the matter.
 “I meant there are signs, not…” Then she stopped because Cynthia had always been so secretive about her life, even her obliviousness was a mask to disguise it all.
 “But she…”